Baby International Travel Checklist:

 When you’re in a foreign country without coverage, getting the necessary medical treatment (including emergency care) can be very costly.

 Is your baby not insured yet?
-Visit our travel insurance resources page.
+Visit our travel insurance resources page. - Other documents

 Additional documents may be required based on your unique profile or situation, the airline’s policy, or the countries visited.